HMS SAFE introduction

 At the next Council meeting, in March of odd numbered years, the Council adopts final recommendations to NMFS, Department of State, and Congress for international measures to end overfishing and/or rebuild stocks and proposed regulations necessary for domestic fishery management.

-Any management measures proposed by the Council are implemented during the next fishing year, which starts on April 1, and stay in effect unless action is taken to modify the action.
-Council meetings in 2006 initiated the first biennial management cycle under the HMS FMP with consideration of measures to be implemented during the April 1, 2007–March 31, 2009 biennium.
-In 2010 the Council considered management changes for the third biennial period, April 1, 2011–March 31, 2013.
-In 2012 the Council did not consider any regulatory changes for the April 1, 2013–March 31, 2015 biennium.
+AAny management measures proposed by the Council are implemented during the next fishing year, which starts on April 1, and stay in effect unless action is taken to modify the action.
+This process has been used infrequently to make regulatory amendments.
+Council meetings in 2006 initiated the first biennial management cycle under the HMS FMP.
+In this first cycle the Council recommended regulatory amendments to change vessel marking requirements (72 FR 43563) and albacore and Pacific bluefin tuna recreational bag limits in Southern California (72 FR 58258).
 In 2014 the Council considered an adjustment to recreational bag limits for Pacific bluefin tuna in Southern California and recommended reducing the bag limit to two fish per day per angler with a six fish maximum per angler for multi-day trips.
-This action also included requirements at processing of recreationally-caught bluefin at sea to allow species identification.
-The final rule implementing this regulation was published in the Federal Register (80 FR 44887) on July 28, 2015 and became effective on July 30, 2015.
-In 2016, 2018, and 2020 the Council did not recommend any regulatory changes for the next biennial periods (2017/2019, 2019-2021, 2021-2023).
+This action also included requirements at processing of recreationally-caught bluefin at sea to allow species identification (80 FR 44887).
+See the Regulatory Framework page for a list of changes to HMS FMP regulations.

 Highly Migratory Species Management Team